Materia-Journal/Materia_issue5/content/essay_frame.md

 {% figuregroup '2', '2.1, 2.2, 2.3, 2.4' %}

 The four sketches have the appearance of having been painted rapidly and in one sitting with a stiff brush.
 The sky scenes are executed in one lean paint layer directly on top of a coloured ground without any discernible preparatory drawing, and in all the studies the sky and clouds are painted thinly with impasto limited to the final highlights, which are applied last of all.
 The clouds have been worked up wet-in-wet and are painted thinly, but opaquely.
 Mixtures appear to have been rapidly created on the palette, creating a marbled effect in some areas.
 In other areas whites, blues, pinks, and yellows have been applied in thin scumbles with colours dragged over one another and minimal blending to create masses of clouds. *At Hampstead* differs from the other studies in that it includes a narrow strip of landscape, but the landscape also appears to have been worked up roughly concurrently with the sky—the sky paint overlaps the horizon in some areas and the horizon has been reinforced over the sky in others.
-The prepared coloured grounds do much of the work towards the final effect; the ground is left to show between passages and broken brushstrokes*,* and the blue ground serves to provide much of the background sky in *Sunset*.
+The prepared coloured grounds do much of the work towards the final effect; the ground is left to show between passages and broken brushstrokes, and the blue ground serves to provide much of the background sky in *Sunset*.
 Where covered by paint, the ground still shows through in many areas since the paint has a very particular texture that retains the brushstrokes and is thin enough to remain transparent where bristles have left furrows in the paint; this is particularly the case for *Mauve Clouds*, on which there is extensive use of these brush-marked layers.

 The studies examined survive in good condition with no adhesion issues in paint layers, or even any discernible craquelure.
 There are, however, creases and restored tears in the supports.
 Excluding *Shaft of Sunlight*, the studies’ original supports are difficult to assess as the reverses are covered by non-original secondary supports. *At Hampstead*’s support has been laid into a wooden tray while the supports of *Sunset* and *Mauve Clouds* are laid down on paper.[^58] A centimetre-wide strip has been added along the bottom edge of *At Hampstead*, corresponding to the green area of the foreground landscape, at a later point than the sketch’s execution.